christian-arndt/repo_men/README.md

 ### Why is behavioral data science important for psychology and cognitive science?

-Chris:

 The study of behavior is implicitly linked to psychology and cognitive science.
-Until someone invents a mind-reading machine (or successfully trains a neural network on MRI or EEG results), behavior is the clearest window through which we can examine the inner workings of the mind.
+Until someone invents a mind-reading machine, behavior is the clearest window through which we can examine the inner workings of the mind.
 All that's left, then, is to explain where data science fits into this puzzle.